Our Group and our Mission

 NAIDOC 2024 pic

 In 2020, respecting Australia's national week of indigenous reconciliation events (Reconciliation Australia, NAIDOC), we drafted the following acknowledgement alongside contextual information shaped as a forward-looking culture/values statement for D3G.
-And then in 2021, we introduced an annual quote taken from an article we found particularly helpful in our own learning, and added the section about traversing From Acknowledgement to Action.
+And then in 2021, we introduced an annual quote taken from an article we found particularly helpful in our own learning, and added the section about traversing From Acknowledgement

-Our intent is not only to support the ongoing need for reconciliation but also to set the scene for D3G's collaborative future-building by expressing thoughts on overlapping issues, past and present.
-While focussed on Australasia, we'd like our international membership to
+to set the scene for D3G's collaborative future-building by expressing thoughts on overlapping issues, past and present.
+While focussed on Australasia,

-has global meaningfulness – so comments are welcomed (contact us).
+a translationally robust statement that has global meaningfulness – so comments are welcomed (contact us).

 D3G's cultural acknowledgement